Topazoo/Flutter_Augment/README.md

 ### Renderers/

 * Manages the scene displayed to the user, global events, the model manager, and the application's update loop.
+Displays the scene as a Flutter widget.

   * **Base/**
     * **base_renderer.dart:** The base attributes and methods that all renderers share.

-### Widgets/

-* ARKitNodes (AR objects) extended with tracking information and methods used by the model manager.
-  * **scene_widget.dart:** A Flutter widget tied to a renderer.
-Displays (contains) the AR application.
+    * **demo_renderer.dart:** A demo renderer to show how renderers can be extended with arbitrary AR application logic.

 ## In-Progress